Interior shot of battery bank and charge controller wiring inside a camper van

 System Documentation

-Why Documentation Matters: Proper system documentation enables troubleshooting, maintenance, and future modifications.
-It also provides valuable information for insurance and resale purposes.
+Why Documentation Matters: Proper system paperwork allows easier troubleshooting, upkeep, and future changes.
+It also gives useful information for insurance and resale purposes.

 Common Electrical System Mistakes